EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.integral.md

 ### tools.math.integral.trapzmat

 Trapezoidal numerical integration on columns or rows of matrices.
 Package: Util.math Description: Trapezoidal numerical integration on columns or rows of matrices.
+Contrary to trapz.m, the X input for this function can